The Big River Track – Waiuta to Big River Mine

 The track narrowed as we came down into the creek and we walked through the beautiful creek bed itself.
 We managed to rock hop to avoid wet feet, but if it was raining no doubt the trickle of a stream we walked through would be considerably higher.

 We soon came to the site of the abandoned St George mine.
 There was evidence of some kind of shaft from the track – a gap in the beautiful mossy surroundings.
 A little further on we dropped our packs and took a look at a site that was signposted from the track.
 We wandered down a short and very boggy track but there wasn’t anything to see.
 On the basis of that we skipped the Big River South mine about 10 minutes further up the track.

 After the Big River South mine we climbed a little and eventually came out onto an area of wet heathland.
 I was reliably informed this was known as ‘pakihi’ wetlands, a completely new word for me.
 A quick Google search later told me that pakihi are a wetland characterised by infertile soils and little or no peat.
 The large amount of rainwater that falls here has nowhere to go due to the impervious layer of rock underneath the soil.
 The soil becomes infertile and can only support a special kind of vegetation.

-Shortly afterwards, at 3.45pm we reached the 20 bed (…but actually looked like it would easily sleep 26) Big River hut.
+Shortly afterward, at 3.45 pm we reached the 20-bed Big River hut.
 Thankfully, there was a coal fire going in the stove, left by the group who lunched here.
 The hut was lovely and warm.
 We got to work sweeping the floor, rebuilding the fire and making a hot cup of soup.
-I say ‘we’ but actually on reflection, I mostly looked at the beautiful view and got changed into some warm clothes.

 Adventures from Big River hut